pmackinlay/binaryninja-clipper/README.md

 [This plugin](clipper.py) disassembles CLIPPER assembly code and generates LLIL.

-The plugin also contains two binary views, the [first](rom.py) of which is able to load Intergraph InterPro computer system boot and flash ROM images, with the [second](coff.py) designed to handle COFF executable and object files as used by CLIX (UNIX SYSVR3 for CLIPPER systems).
+The plugin also contains two binary views, the [first](rom.py) of which is able to load InterPro computer system boot and flash ROM images, with the [second](coff.py) designed to handle COFF executable and object files as used by CLIX (UNIX SYSVR3 for CLIPPER systems).

 The CLIPPER architecture plugin has the following known issues: